lgatto/lgatto.github.io/_drafts/2022-12-16-maxquant-linux.md

-Thank you very much to [Kristina Gomoryova](https://github.com/KristinaGomoryova) for her help in finding useful information, advising during installation and debugging, and generating the parameter file.
+Thank you very much to [Kristina Gomoryova](https://github.com/KristinaGomoryova) for her help in finding the relevant information, advising during installation and debugging, and generating the parameter file.